prebid/prebid.github.io/dev-docs/modules/userId.md

    });
 {% endhighlight %}

+### Adtelligent

+The [Adtelligent](https://adtelligent.com) ID system is a unique per-session user identifier for providing high quality DMP data for advertisers

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=userId,adtelligentIdSystem

+#### Adtelligent Configuration

+adtelligentIdSystem adapter doesn't require any configuration or storage params.
+The adapter performs asynchronously and to achieve better performance it is recommended to set the `storage` object `refreshInSeconds` to a short period, such as ten minutes.
+At the end of the set storage refresh the adapter will refresh its configuration.

+#### Adtelligent Example

+{% highlight javascript %}
+ pbjs.setConfig({
+     userSync: {
+         userIds: [{
+             name: 'adtelligent'
+         }]
+     }
+ });
+{% endhighlight %}

+Example with a short storage for ~10 minutes and refresh in 5 minutes:

+{% highlight javascript %}
+    pbjs.setConfig({
+        userSync: {
+            userIds: [{
+                name: 'adtelligent',
+                storage: {
+                    type: "html5",
+                    name: "adt_id",
+                    expires:0.003,
+                    refreshInSeconds: 60 * 5
+                }
+            }]
+        }
+    });
+{% endhighlight %}

 ### AMX RTB ID

 The AMX RTB ID is a first-party identifier designed for publishers using the AMX RTB adapter.
 For more information please contact [prebid@amxrtb.com](prebid@amxrtb.com)